 What is OSHA 10 Certification?

-OSHA 10 certification is essential for providing workers with fundamental knowledge of occupational hazards and risk prevention strategies.
-Upon successfully completing the course, each candidate is awarded an official certificate.
-A final assessment evaluates their course knowledge and issues the certification along with the DOL card.
+OSHA 10 certification is often used for the certificate of completion that trainees receive after completing the safety program.
+It is essential for providing workers with fundamental knowledge of occupational hazards and risk prevention strategies.
+Upon successfully completing the course, each candidate is awarded an official completion certificate.
+A final assessment evaluates their course knowledge and issues the certificate along with the DOL card.
 The course is designed to ensure that workers understand their rights, employer responsibilities, and key safety procedures to minimize workplace injuries.

-The primary goal of this certification is to make it easier for new employees and beginners to understand the regulations associated with the industry:
+The primary goal of this certificate is to make it easier for new employees and beginners to understand the regulations associated with the industry:

 - Educate workers on common safety risks in their industry.